 Introduces the development of presentation graphics materials including graphs, charts, illustrations, and diagrams.
 Emphasizes effective communication.
+Added at MCC Fall 2006

 CIS 162 - Advanced Presentation Graphics (1)

 Focuses on delivery and integration of presentation software.
 Students will learn to rehearse, modify and deliver their presentations.
 This course will emphasize the integration features of the software as students learn how to share presentations, work together on development of presentations and to integrate their presentations with other programs.